What is Reading Hack?

 Hack reading by doing any activity with reading at its heart.
 This could be anything from a poetry-themed DJ set or novel-inspired Minecraft, to book-related filmmaking or helping younger children read.

-Who are The Reading Agency?
+What is The Reading Agency?

 How do I get started?